Disclaimer: This is Untrue.

 2.1.4.2.4 Gautama's Father

 One thing supporting this theory is the Jataka tale of Queen Maya's dream conceiving Gautama.
-The Jataka tales are Buddhist records amounting to over 500 about Buddha's birth stories before Gautama's birth from Queen Maya.
-According to the Jataka tale of Queen Maya's dream, Queen Maya dreamt that a trunk of an elephant holding a white lotus flower gained entry to her body through her right underarm and reached her womb.
-Accordingly Gautama was conceived in her womb.
-It means that Queen Maya became pregnant without sexual intercourse and informed of the pregnancy like Jesus' mother Mary, who conceived an Eloha's baby.
+The Jataka tales are Buddhist records consisting of over 500 birth stories about Buddha's previous lives before his birth from Queen Maya.
+According to the Jataka tale of Queen Maya's dream, she dreamt that the trunk of an elephant holding a white lotus flower entered her body through her right underarm and reached her womb.
+As a result, Gautama was conceived in her womb.
+It means that Queen Maya became pregnant without sexual intercourse and was informed of the pregnancy, similar to Jesus' mother Mary, who conceived a child by an Eloha.

 "THEN was proclaimed in the city of Kapilavatthu the midsummer festival of the month Āsālha, and many people celebrated the festivities.
 The queen Mahāmāyā, beginning from the seven days before the full moon, celebrated the festival with the splendour of garlands and perfumes, and without the drinking of intoxicants.
 On the seventh day she rose early, bathed in scented water, bestowed a great gift of 400,000 pieces of money as alms, being adorned with all kinds of ornaments, ate of choice food, performed the holy-day vows, and entered the splendidly adorned royal bedchamber, And lying on the royal bed she fell asleep, and dreamt this dream: The four kings raised her together with the bed, and took her to the Himalaya to the Manosilā tableland, sixty leagues in length, and placing her beneath a great sal-tree, seven leagues high, they stood on one side.
 Then their queens took the queen to the lake Anotattā, bathed her to remove human stain, robed her in a divine dress, anointed her with perfumes, and decked her with divine flowers.
 Not far from there is Silver mountain, and on it a golden palace.
 There they prepared and set a divine bed with its head to the east.
 Then the Bodhisatta became a white elephant.
 Not far from there is a certain Golden mountain, and the Bodhisatta went there, descended from it, ascended Silver mountain, approaching it from the north, and in his trunk, like a silver chain, he bore a white lotus.
 He trumpeted, entered the golden palace, made a rightwise circle three times round his mother's bed, smote her right side, and seemed to enter her womb.
 Thus at the end of the midsummer festival he received a new existence.
 The next day, on awaking, the queen told her dream to the king.
 The king summoned sixty-four famous brahmins, caused the ground to be strewn with festive lāja-flowers, prepared splendid seats, filled the gold and silver bowls of the brahmins seated there with cooked ghee, honey, sugar, and excellent rice, and gave it to them covered with gold and silver covers.
 He also delighted them with other gifts, such as new clothes and tawny cows.
 Then, when they were delighted with all these pleasures, he related the dream.
 'What will take place?' he asked.
 The brahmins said, 'King, be not anxious, the queen has conceived, and the child will be a male, not a female.
 You will have a son, and if he lives a household life, he will become a universal monarch; and if he leaves his house and goes forth from the world, he will become a Buddha, a dispeller of illusion in the world.'"
 (Jāt.
 Introd, I. 50 ff.)